magzybog12/Fruit-Classification-using-Image-Processing-Python-TensorFlow-VGG16-Image-Processing-/README.md

 # Fruit-Classification-using-Image-Processing-Python-TensorFlow-VGG16-Image-Processing-
 Achieving high accuracy by preprocessing images to enhance feature extraction and trained VGG16 model to classify different types of fruits.
+ This project leverages transfer learning with the VGG16 deep learning architecture for accurate fruit detection and classification.
+By fine-tuning the VGG16 model on a fruit-specific dataset, the system can recognize various fruit types based on their visual features.
+It addresses challenges like varying lighting conditions and occlusions.
+Potential applications include automated fruit sorting, inventory management, and quality control in agricultural and food processing industries, with promising results in terms of accuracy and efficiency​.